 Becoming better provides us each with a personalized North Star that is always just ahead despite of how many times we have failed or how far we have deviated from the straight and narrow.
 It allows us to get free from all the baggage of our past.

-The greatest thing of all, it is as simple as forward step.
+The greatest thing of all, it is as simple as a forward step.